Greek Tomato Salad and Major R & R

 After breakfast we cruised on over to the big Minneapolis Farmer’s Market.
 Holy cow I was in fresh vegetable heaven.

 It was so crazy busy but it always is.
 It’s always encouraging as a dietitian seeing SO many people at the Farmer’s Market getting excited about fresh produce.
-Let’s just hope they don’t go home and make them into fried green beans and buttered bacon mushrooms. :smile: My brother Scott would say what’s wrong with that?!
+Let’s just hope they don’t go home and make them into fried green beans and buttered bacon mushrooms. 🙂 My brother Scott would say what’s wrong with that?!

 We ended up buying: onions, cilantro, carrots, Poblano peppers, grass-fed ground beef and bison.